-Using her annual allocation of sixty-six coupons, a woman could procure an overcoat for 14 coupons, a dress for 11 coupons, a blouse for 5 coupons, a skirt for 7, camiknickers for 4 coupons, a pair of wedge shoes for 5, two bras for 2 coupons, and six pairs of stockings for 12 coupons.
+Using her annual allocation of sixty-six coupons, a woman could procure the following.
+An overcoat for 14 coupons, single dress for 11 coupons.
+Blouse for 5 coupons, a skirt for 7.
+Camiknickers for 4 coupons, a pair of wedge shoes for 5.
+Two bras for 2 coupons, and six pairs of stockings for 12 coupons.

-By the end of the war, the annual allocation had reduced to just 24 coupons and while these measures helped, by 1943 even Utility and Austerity wasn’t enough.
+By the end of the war, the annual allocation had reduced to just 24 coupons.
+While these measures helped, by 1943 even Utility and Austerity wasn’t enough.
 So the Board of Trade launched its Make-Do-and-Mend campaign.

-In 1942, in the USA, the War Production Board introduced restrictions on allowable fabrics, banning cuffs, hoods and limiting the circumference of ladies skirts, jacket lengths, hems.
+In 1942, in the USA, the War Production Board introduced restrictions on allowable fabrics.
+They banned cuffs, hoods and limited the circumference of ladies skirts, jacket lengths and hems.
 Even the height of your heels were under observation !
 Swimsuits had the midriff cut out to save fabric and the two piece swimsuit ( though around in the 1930s, became more the norm ).

-The recent revelation of colour photographs by photographer Andre Zucca of Paris under Nazi occupation appear to be in direct contradiction to Paris’s collective memories of this period.
-The images of glamorous Parisians and Nazi uniformed soldiers mingling in apparent harmony resulted in an outcry of “Nazi propaganda”.
-This public fraternisation with German soldiers brought about an ugly retribution against many women accused of collaboration horizontale post liberation in 1944.
+The recent revelation of color photographs by photographer Andre Zucca of Paris under Nazi occupation appear to be in direct contradiction to Paris’s collective memories of this period.
+The images of glamorous Parisians and Nazi uniformed soldiers mingling in apparent harmony resulted in an outcry of “Nazi propaganda.”
+This public fraternization with German soldiers brought about an ugly retribution against many women accused of collaboration horizontale post liberation in 1944.